 The third reason why it’s important for teams to meet in person is that we’re human.
 We develop bonds with one another that are composed of a delicate balance of understanding, compassion, empathy, and respect.
 We need these things in order to be able to relate to one another-it’s in our biology, our chemistry, and in mirror neurons, we have in our brains.
 These brain cells are what the famous neuroscientist V.S Ramachandran calls the building blocks of civilization”.
 They are responsible for our empathy, compassion, and understanding of other’s actions and feelings.
 For example, if a coworker jams their finger in the door, we understand and feel their pain.
 This prompts us to help them-we know what this would be like.

 As Henry Ford said: “Coming together is a beginning.
 Keeping together is progress.
 Working together is success”.

-Team building activities are shared experience and challenges outside of the office that bring help to shape high performing teams within the workplace.
+Team building activities are shared experiences and challenges outside of the office that brings help to shape high-performing teams within the workplace.
 A number of studies have proven the effectiveness of activities such as 3D games and puzzles in developing trust and communication between teammates, especially task-based trust.

-Teams get the most benefit from a program of team building activities that offer a diverse range of experience.
-Different activities offer a platform for individuals to test individuals’ capabilities in a variety of situations and offer the opportunity for various facets of each team member’s personalities and skills to show through.
+Teams get the most benefit from a program of team building activities that offer a diverse range of experiences.
+Different activities offer a platform for individuals to test individuals capabilities in a variety of situations and offer the opportunity for various facets of each team member’s personality and skills to show through.